2017 NCAA Division I women's lacrosse tournament

-The 2017 NCAA Division I Women's Lacrosse Championship is the 36th annual single-elimination tournament to determine the national champion of Division I NCAA women's college lacrosse.
-The semifinal and championship rounds will be played at Gillette Stadium in Foxborough, Massachusetts from May 26–28, 2017.
+The 2017 NCAA Division I Women's Lacrosse Championship was the 36th annual single-elimination tournament to determine the national champion of Division I NCAA women's college lacrosse.
+The semifinal and championship rounds were played at Gillette Stadium in Foxborough, Massachusetts from May 26–28, 2017.
 All other rounds were played at campus sites, usually at the home field of the higher-seeded team, from May 12–21.

 Tournament field

 All NCAA Division I women's lacrosse programs were eligible for this championship, and a total of 26 teams were invited to participate.
-13 teams qualified automatically by winning their conference tournaments while the remaining 13 teams qualified at-large based on their regular season records.
+13 teams qualified automatically by winning their conference tournaments, while the remaining 13 teams qualified at-large based on their regular season records.